 In my two most recent articles I introduced Type 1 ELS codes and Type 2 ELS codes.
-In this final part of my introduction to biblical ELS codes, I am going to introduce the third and final class of ELS codes in my classification system—Type 3 ELS codes, also known as “Echoing” ELS codes.
+In this final part of my introduction to biblical ELS codes, I am going to introduce the third and final class of ELS codes in my classification system—Type 3 ELS codes, also known as “Echoic” ELS codes.

 What are Type 3 ELS codes?